 Delivery risk: The respective sub-fund may want to liquidate assets that are, at that time, involved in a transaction with a counterparty.
 In such a case, this sub-fund would recover these assets from the counterparty.
-Delivery risk is the risk that the counterparty, although contractually required, may not, operationally speaking, be able to return the assets quickly enough to allow the Sub-fund to fulfil the sale of these instruments on the market
+Delivery risk is the risk that the counterparty, although contractually required, may not, operationally speaking, be able to return the assets quickly enough to allow the Sub-fund to fulfil the sale of these instruments on the market.

 Equity risk: Some sub-funds may be exposed to equity market risk (through transferable securities and/or derivatives).
-These investments, which result in long or short exposure, may entail the risk of significant losses.
+These investments, leading to exposure at the time of purchase or sale, may entail the risk of significant losses.
 A fluctuation in the equity market in the opposite direction of the positions could entail the risk of losses and could lower the Sub-fund's net asset value.